edreyer/modulith/docs/workflow-library-migration.md

 - `SystemFindUserByEmail` is the first real migrated use case and is verified through `server` integration tests
 - `FindUserById`, `FindUserByEmail`, and `FindUserByMsisdn` now also run on internal OSS-backed use cases while their legacy dispatcher workflows remain as thin adapters
 - `RegisterUser`, `EnableUser`, and `DisableUser` now also run on internal OSS-backed use cases while their legacy dispatcher workflows remain as thin adapters
+- `AddPaymentMethod` and `MakePayment` now also run on internal OSS-backed use cases while their legacy dispatcher workflows remain as thin adapters

 What we learned from the first migrated use case: